wei2912/wei2912.github.io/_posts/haskell/intro-to-haskell.md

 This time round, we define `fibs` as a *list of integers*.
 We then prepend `0` and `1` to `zipWith (+) fibs (tail fibs)`.

 What does `zipWith` do?
-Before we cover it, we need to take a look at some list terminology and more stuff.
+Before we cover it, we need to take a look at some list terminology and pattern matching.

 ### Lists